Dotdigital for Adobe Commerce (Magento) or Shopify connector user?

 Is a different domain used for the mobile site and is this domain different to the checkout?

 Again, for the same reasons as above, having different domains will make it harder to track your customer's progress.

-Is the checkout/payment options done via a third party?
+Are the checkout/payment options done through a third party?